Harm caused by gambling

 factors affecting the availability of gambling activities in relation to the above.

 The working group monitors, assesses and issues statements on existing games and new games that emerge on the market.
-The assessments take into account various distribution channels and the ways in which measures to increase or reduce the availability of games, such as marketing and different kinds of restrictions on games, affect the availability and harmful effects of games.
+The assessment takes into account various distribution channels and other measures that affect the availability and accessibility of games, such as marketing and responsible gambling tools.
 The assessment and monitoring are targeted at the overall range of available games.

 The purpose of the gambling system is to prevent the harmful effects of gambling